au1698/exp_assignment2/exp_assignment2/README.md

 ## Possible improvements
 - The robot moves very slowly.
 - Improve robot's URDF.
-- Robot moves its headk when the ball stops.
+- Robot moves its head when the ball stops.

 ## Author: